sebivenlo/esd-2024-elasticsearch/notes/elasticsearch_notes.md

 # Searching data
 ## Search queries
-Types of Search Queries: Search queries are instructions given to the search engine for users to find what they are looking for in Elasticsearch.
-Here are some common query types:

 Match Query: Used to retrieve documents that match a specific field with a specific value.
 ```json